websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/using-forms-to-poll-users.md

 ### Limit to One Submission Per User

 Limit submissions to one per User.
 Do not allow multiple form submissions to logged in Users.
-In addition to limiting the number of submissions.

 ```{warning}
 Enabling Limit to One Submission per User also requires that Users are authenticated to fill out the form.
 This requirement overrides the permissions set on the form and the form setting _Require User Authentication: False_.